What was The Decades Project?

 In 1964, the creator of Zozobra, Santa Fe artist Will Shuster, granted the exclusive rights to the Burning of Zozobra to the Kiwanis Club of Santa Fe.
-As keepers of the flame (pun intended), the Kiwanis have made an enduring commitment to this iconic tradition.
+Since that time, as keepers of the flame (pun intended), the Kiwanis have made an enduring commitment to this iconic tradition.

-Put simply, the Decades Project is focused on creating a comprehensive and cohesive design that blends the style and substance of each era in Zozobra’s life and demise.
-The Club’s extensive archives allow organizers to delve deeply into Zozobra’s look throughout his 90+ years, matching the overall design of all the elements –– from his face and attire to the artifacts and music –– with the history and events of each era.
+Put simply, the Decades Project focused on creating a comprehensive and cohesive design that blends the style and substance of each era in Zozobra’s life and demise.
+The Club’s extensive archives allowed organizers to delve deeply into Zozobra’s look throughout the previous 99 years, matching the overall design of all the elements –– from his face and attire to the artifacts and music –– with the history and events of each era.
 Each year of the Decades Project has its own set of collectible souvenirs to mark the occasion.
-And most important of all, the Project annually gives the Kiwanis a valuable teaching moment to meaningfully honor their mission of helping children learn about their history.
+And most important of all, the Project annually gave the Kiwanis a valuable teaching moment to meaningfully honor their mission of helping children learn about their history.

 In 2014, Year One of the Decades Project, Zozobra went way back to the Roaring 1920s, with a handlebar mustache and a maroon waistband, his hands tied behind his back to demonstrate his outlaw status.
 Attendees got right into the spirit, and black mustachios reigned supreme on the field and in the many photographs that marked the event.